hkennyv/next-theme-terminal/README.md

 ## Found a bug?

-If you spot any bugs, please use [Issue Tracker](https://github.com/hkennyv/next-theme-terminal/issues) or create a new [Pull Request](https://github.com/hkennyv/next-theme-terminal/pulls) to fix the issue.
+If you spot any bugs, please use the [Issue Tracker](https://github.com/hkennyv/next-theme-terminal/issues) or create a new [Pull Request](https://github.com/hkennyv/next-theme-terminal/pulls) to fix the issue.

 ## New cool idea or feature?